Jkhaled-glitch/Jkhaled-glitch/README.md

 - 🌱 I’m currently learning **node js,react js, Flutter,android**

-- 👨‍💻 All of my projects are available at [https://jkhaled-glitch.github.io/Portfolio/](https://jkhaled-glitch.github.io/Portfolio/)
+- 👨‍💻 All of my projects are available at [my Portfolio](https://jkhaled-glitch.github.io/Portfolio/)

 - 💬 Ask me about **react,node and android**